Posted on March 13, 2020

 And, at night, the madness ratchets up to 11.
-People report seeing lights and orbs zooming by through the tombstones, figures dissolving into myst, the laughter of children and even the ground bulging up as if something is trying to crawl out of a grave.
+People report seeing lights and orbs zooming by through the tombstones, figures dissolving into a mist, the laughter of children, and even the ground bulging up as if something is trying to crawl out of a grave.

 03. Greenville’s Tuberculosis Hospital – Greenville, South Carolina.

-Here’s a quick history lesson of the building… Once I’m done I doubt you’ll wonder why it’s one of the most haunted places in South Carolina.
-First, it was a Tuberculosis Hospital, dozens died in its main room.
-Afterwards, it was converted into an insane asylum.
-When the state shut it down due in part to criminal allegations being brought up against the sadistic staff, the place was converted into a hallway house for ex-cons recently released from prisons… Finally, the building burned down, mind you mysteriously and quite possibly because of arson.
+Here’s a quick history lesson of the building… Once I’m done, I doubt you’ll wonder why it’s one of the most haunted places in South Carolina.
+First, it was a Tuberculosis Hospital, and dozens died in its main room.
+Afterward, it was converted into an insane asylum.
+When the state shut it down due in part to criminal allegations being brought up against the sadistic staff, the place was converted into a halfway house for ex-cons recently released from prisons… Finally, the building burned down, mind you mysteriously and quite possibly because of arson.

 02. Seven Devil’s Bridge – Woodruff, South Carolina.

 Seven men were lynched on this bridge… Seven slaves hung and left out to dry as a warning to others.
-The seven had tried to escape and were caught by a mob just a a mile or two from the bridge.
-They were dragged, beaten, humiliated, tortured and finally hung.
-The history of South Carolina is full of places like this.
+The seven had tried to escape and were caught by a mob just a mile or two from the bridge.
+They were dragged, beaten, humiliated, tortured, and finally hung.
+The history of South Carolina is unfortunately full of places like this.

-People who cross the bridge at night are said to have massive mental breakdown in the middle of the bridge.
-Most failing to their knees racked by a feeling of utter despair and loneliness.
+People who cross the bridge at night are said to have a massive mental breakdown in the middle of the bridge.
+Most falling to their knees racked by a feeling of utter despair and loneliness.